super-nexus/PSP/psp.md

         Firstly I would need to build a model to detect if user is sleeping.
 For this I would use microphone, light and location data.
 In order to train the model I would ask user to let me know when he goes to sleep and when he wakes up.
 Once the classification accuracy of the model is high enough I would enable sleep detection.
 For the data processing, I would get the mean and variance from microphone and light sensor.
 For location I would use Google play Location Service to get the users location.
         For sensig I would register a task with AlarmManager in order to periodically get and process the data from the sensors.
 I would check if the user is sleeping every 20 minutes.
 The task would be registered inside of foreground service in order to avoid the issue of my application being closed by the user or by the OS.
 Every time User starts sleeping the task would use the pending intent to start an intent service which would create a new sleep record along with the starting time of the sleep in the apps relational database.
 Once the user exits from sleep, I would also use the pending intent to start an intent service which would set the duration and end time of the current sleeping session.
         The apps UI would be used to display the data from the relational database.
     * How would you design a contact tracing app for epidemiology research?
 Ensure that the app is as much privacy-preserving as possible.

     * Describe adaptive duty cycling,
         Adaptive duty cycling allows device to sleep by sensing in a defined interval.
-Once it detects an event it will shorten that interval and once it stops detecting events it will longer the interval until it reaches the original value.
+Once it detects an event it will shorten that interval and once it stops detecting events it will lengthen the interval until it reaches the original value.
+This is done because events are ussually grouped together (for example you do not take a single step).
     * Explain what hierarchical sensor activation is.
         In order to perserve power, the inaccurate but energy efficient sensors are activated first and if they detect the wanted event or data, other more accurate sensors will be turned on for accurate detection
     * Describe the process of inferring a smartphone user’s physical activity from sensor readings.